remy-abergel/linear-superres/matlab/README.md

 Description: Super-resolution using the least-squares estimator
 ```
 Now, you may want to jump to [practical
-examples](matlab##examples-reproduce-several-experiments-of-the-companion-article)
+examples](#examples-reproduce-several-experiments-of-the-companion-article)
 (and reproduce some experiments presented the companion article) or to
-have a closer look to the [modules contained into this package](matlab#modules-description).
+have a closer look to the [modules contained into this package](#modules-description).

 ## Modules description